toiletbril/toiletdb/README.md

 # toiletdb

-Persistent, in-memory database with an ability to serialize and a CLI for it.
+In-memory database with an ability to serialize into readable files and a CLI for it.

 Implemented as a table of students.
 Database files look like this:
 ```